 By State Sen. Steve Fischmann

-The January legislative session is fast approaching, and it’s time for both the governor and the Legislature to step up to the budget crisis.
-Temporary federal aid, gauze and Band-Aids have gotten us this far, but the first-aid kit is now empty.
+The January legislative session is fast approaching, case and it’s time for both the governor and the Legislature to step up to the budget crisis.
+Temporary federal aid, nurse gauze and Band-Aids have gotten us this far, doctor but the first-aid kit is now empty.
 Projected general fund revenues for fiscal 2010 have declined over 25 percent (from $6.4 billion to $4.7 billion), with no sign of significant revenue growth in sight.
 Little has been done to address the long-term structural problems we face.
 The tough decision-making still lies ahead.

 It’s no mystery how we got here: Big increases in state spending, $700 million in tax cuts since 2002 (largely to the highest income earners), “economic development” perks of dubious public benefit, and questionable deals made in a “pay-to-play” political culture.
 All of this was financed by a bubble in natural gas severance tax revenue that is unlikely to return, and financial-market shenanigans that fueled a bloated economy.